DUI Checkpoint Rights in Indiana

 You Can Refuse to Perform the Field Sobriety Test if You So Choose

 Just as you have the right to refuse the breathalyzer test, you also have the right to refuse to perform the FST.
+Sobriety checkpoints are controlled stops conducted by law enforcement to determine if drivers are impaired, and you have legal rights when encountering these checkpoints.
 Again, the cops cannot use this against you in court.
 But it does make their job easier.
 They are allowed to deduce that the reason you refused the test is because you’ve had too much to drink.

 The truth is that, if you don’t think you can pass the FST, it can only hurt you to take the test.
 Any consequences of refusing the test are probably better than the consequences for being charged and convicted of DUI.